-- Industrial or manufacturing process areas, as may be required for production. - Areas less than 5% of the building footprint for footprints over 100,000 ft2.
+EXCEPTIONS: 1.
+Industrial or manufacturing process areas, as may be required for production.

+2. Areas less than 5% of the building footprint for footprints over 100,000 ft.

 1513.3 Daylight Zone Control: All daylighted zones, as defined in Chapter 12, both under overhead glazing and adjacent to vertical glazing, shall be provided with individual controls, or daylight- or occupant-sensing automatic controls, which control the lights independent of general area lighting.